 5. Use the “Scrum” technique to manage the project

-“Scrum”, a popular technique to manage Agile projects can benefit your team.
-I have explained it in “How to build a Scrum development team?”.
+“Scrum”, a popular technique to manage Agile projects can benefit your team with the tourism app development process.
+I have explained it in “How to Build a Scrum development team?”.
 It works as follows:

 - The PM performs the “Scrum master” role.